 How Maze enabled large-scale testing at Freetrade

-Freetrade is a UK challenger stockbroker, aiming to bring zero-fee investing to everyone.
-The product team at Freetrade has used Maze to test their mobile app with customers before its official release this September.
+Freetrade is a UK challenger stockbroker that aims to bring zero-fee investing to everyone.
+The product team at Freetrade has used Maze to test their mobile app with customers before its official release.

-The mobile app, two years in the making, has recently been launched on the App Store, and access is steadily being given to its 70,000 customer waiting list.
+The mobile app, two years in the making, has been launched on the App Store in 2018, and access was steadily being given to its 70,000 customer waiting list.
 Since 2016, the team has worked on creating an investment app that is simple and easy-to-use for all.

 “Our goal is to bring investment to everyone.
 Anyone should be able to just to pick up the app and buy stocks,” says James Storer, Head of Design at Freetrade.
-Accordingly, prelaunch Maze tests were essential to making sure the above holds.
+Prelaunch Maze tests were essential to making sure this holds.